Hen of the Woods Mushroom SpawnNorth Spore

 Check out our Spawn FAQ to figure out what type of logs you can use!

-Difficulty: Intermediate (on logs)/Advanced (Indoors)
+Difficulty: Advanced (on logs) / Advanced (Indoors)

 Hen of the Woods mushrooms are great for enthusiast growers who have had some success with other species.
 Hen works best when fully colonized logs are buried underground.